-Because accountants are more qualified and can perform more complex tasks for your business, they are subsequently more expensive.
+Because accountants are more qualified and can perform more complex tasks for your business, they are more expensive.

-The hourly rate for a BAS-registered bookkeeper averages around $40-80 per hour, GST inclusive.
-Junior accountants on the other hand start at around $100 per hour, while senior partners in accounting firms can demand an hourly rate upwards of $400.
+The hourly rate for a BAS-registered bookkeeper averages around $40–$80 per hour, GST inclusive.
+Junior accountants start at around $100 per hour, while senior partners in accounting firms can demand upwards of $400 per hour.

 The bottom line

 An accountant can perform a greater number of tasks for your business, but will be more expensive.
 A bookkeeper will cost less and may perform certain critical tasks.
 However, if they fail to get the basic data entry work correct, your business could be making key decisions with misleading information.

 If you only need assistance in recording and preparing daily financial details, a bookkeeper will suffice.
 If you want analytical, strategic and reporting assistance, you will need to consult an accountant.

 Employing a bookkeeper for basic functions while using a CPA or accountant for higher-level accounting could be the best strategy.
 If taking this route, you must ensure they can work well together.
 Consider asking them or your network for recommendations.

 Growing your business requires getting your finances right.
 So let the professionals take charge of the books while you use your time more profitably.